Leadership

 In difficult situations or confrontations, it is the manager/leader's responsibility to be the stable one, to be the voice of reason.
 Of course you know your agenda, but be patient - you'll get your chance to say what needs to be said.
 The first and most important job of a leader in situations of stress or conflict is to make sure that the employee or coworker feels that they have been heard.
 This does not mean that your opinion won't differ, or that you won't follow through with your agenda.
 It is not important that the employee feel like you agree with everything they say.
 What matters is that they feel they have been given a fair opportunity and space to present their point of view.
 (And sometimes, they just need to vent.)
 The respect that you convey to the other person, by giving them a chance to speak and be understood - by actively listening and showing that you are willing to consider their input - begets the same weight of respect back to you, that ensures that they will listen and take seriously what you have to say, when your turn comes to speak.

-You have to hire people based on limited information, and sometimes what you get is not what you expected from the interview cycle.
-In a way, your contract with an employee is a bit like a marriage contract: you commit to a package that includes the unknown when you take them on as a member of your team; and now, for better or worse, as a manager you now own the responsibility for their success.
+Your success rate is the measure of your competency as a leader.
+When hiring, you have to make decisions based on limited information; and sometimes what you get is not what you expected from the interview cycle.
+In a way, your contract with an employee is a bit like a marriage contract: you commit to a package that includes the unknown when you take them on as a member of your team; and now, for better or worse, as a manager you own the responsibility for their success.
 Determination is an essential quality of leadership: we will always have to take ownership of commitments without knowing exactly what we will get, and determination is the resolve to see those commitments through.
-As managers, our goal should be the ability to take any person qualified for the job they are hired for, and make them successful as an employee, regardless of whatever blindspots, neural hijacks or baggage they carry along with them.
-Your employees' success rate is really the measure of your competency as a leader.
+As managers, our goal should be the ability to take any qualified person and make them successful as an employee, regardless of whatever blind spots, neural hijacks or baggage they carry along with them.

 Every interaction you have with one of your employees is either building the respect and trust level, or tearing it down.
 Every action, every interaction, with any employee is building an image of you in every employee's mind, of your effectiveness as a leader.